valkey-io/valkey-rfc/Bloom.md

 the number of items that can be inserted.
 For scaling, this is the number of items that can be added after which scaling occurs.

-"ERROR" is the false positive error rate.
+"ERROR" is the false-positive error rate.

 "NOCREATE" can be used to specify that the command should not result in creation of a new bloom object if it does not exist.
 If NOCREATE is used along with CAPACITY or ERROR, an error is returned.